Home » Water Softening » Water Softener Brands » Sterling Water Softener Reviews & Price Guide

 Pros & Cons of Sterling Softeners

-Different Sterling series have their individual advantages and disadvantages, but here we’re interested in the brand overall.
+While the different Sterling series have their own advantages and disadvantages, here we’re interested in the brand overall.
 Here’s what we like and dislike about it.

-• Many Models to Choose From: Sterling has a lot of different series, and a lot of models in each series, so it’s ridiculously easy to find something that would be a good fit for your home regardless of your requirements.
-While it might actually be a bit tough to sort through all of the options that you have at your disposal, it’ll only take an hour or so.
+• Many models to choose from: Sterling has a lot of different series, and a lot of models in each series.
+So, it’s easy to find something that would be a good fit for your home, regardless of your requirements.
+While it might be tough to sort through all the options you have at your disposal, it’ll only take an hour or so.

-• 1-year Water Conditioner Warranty – While the warranties for the conditioner parts are good, the one-year warranty for your entire water conditioner is pretty short.
-This essentially means that you’ll need to pay out of pocket if you have an issue with anything other than the control valve and the tanks after the first year, which isn’t ideal.
+• 1-year water conditioner warranty: While the warranties for the conditioner parts are good, the 1-year warranty for the entire unit is pretty short.
+This essentially means that you’ll need to pay if you have an issue with anything other than the control valve and the tanks after the first year, which isn’t ideal.

 Is Sterling a Good Water Softener?